CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

     and the stock market trading robot keeps looking for chances to buy more stocks from the list of stock symbols.

+2. This program will remove the stock symbol name from the text file "successful-stocks-list.txt" after an order to buy stock has been placed.
+This will allow you to not have to do anything while the Stock Market Robot is working for you.

-2. Place this program into "sell stocks only mode" by deleting all of the stock symbols in the text file called: "successful-stocks-list.txt. " This includes when you want to try to sell stocks for a profit when the price of the stock is increasing in value.
+4. Place this program into "sell stocks only mode" by deleting all of the stock symbols in the text file called: "successful-stocks-list.txt. " This includes when you want to try to sell stocks for a profit when the price of the stock is increasing in value.